Gusalimi/ft_ls/Notes.md

     - Prototype: `void exit(int status);`
     - Return: Does not return a value.
 Terminates the calling process.
     - Description: Causes normal process termination and returns the exit status `status` to the parent process.

+# TODO
+- Create a fatal error function to free and exit properly
+- Brainstorm needed linked lists and implement corresponding functions (mainly `lstnew` and `lst_addback`)
+- Store entries in a linked list to allow
+   - Sorting in reverse (`-r`), by time (`-t`) or both (`-tr`)
+   - Getting stats with the function corresponding to the type of file
+   - Easier print (first get all data then print)
+   - Call ls on directories for `-R`